 According to Accenture Strategy research, 66 per cent of customers execute half of their banking transactions online and 71 per cent are open to automated support.
 Bank branches won’t disappear completely, as customers will still need to visit physical stores for complicated transactions and to make complaints face-to-face.
 But counter transactions are disappearing quickly.
-The challenge now is to try and get to that right mix of branches and digital offerings as quickly as possible.
+The challenge now is to try and get that right mix of branches and digital offerings as quickly as possible.
 That means the sound of the shutters coming down permanently may become deafening in the coming years.
 Digital first will mean fewer bank branches.
-Just as travel agencies are quickly becoming a thing of the past, digital banking will continue to shrink the number of global bank branches by four per cent to five per cent every year.
-Why bank in person when you can do it online?
+Digital banking will continue to shrink the number of global bank branches by four per cent to five per cent every year.

 A recent report estimated that, over the next two to three years, machines will be capable of performing approximately 30 per cent of the work currently done at banks.
 Machines are especially effective at compiling and sifting through enormous swathes of data and analysing contracts.
 Because of the scaling challenges and complications inherent in large, complex financial institutions, some participants have not yet seen a significant decline in head count or major improvements to efficiency.
 Yet many analysts predict that a rapid increase in adoption and impact is coming.
 Banks have long employed technology to automate aspects of their operations, but today machines or bots can observe how employees work and learn from them, often enabling computers to fully automate job functions in a matter of weeks.